duong-nd/CS175/Project/Code/README.md

 Computer Science 175
 ====================
-Assignment 8
+Assignment 7
 ------------
-This README was written using Markdown syntax -- consider using a Markdown viewer like [Dillinger](http://dillinger.io/) for a more pleasurable viewing experience!
+This README was written using Markdown syntax -- consider using a Markdown viewer like [Dillinger](http://dillinger.io/) for a more pleasureable viewing experience!

 ### Authors ###
 - Michael Tingley, < michaeltingley@college.harvard.edu >